 February 20th, (2016) I got my bike out and using MapMyFitness made a goal to ride it every other day.
 The first day I rode it 5.96 miles!
 I always enjoyed riding my bike on the Bay Trail and I was ready for it.
 I am totally addicted to it now and if the weather is bad I still go as long as it’s not pouring.
 I have been baptized by rain on the trail already and I felt energized by the experience.
 Each day I just get stronger and go further.

 The first day of spring is here, I’ve lost over 35 pounds and still have 20 pounds to go but I know I can do it.
 My applications are connected I log my meals and workouts and they do the rest.
 My UP3 band gives me my heart rate and sleep info and I have never felt better emotionally or physically.
 I can even walk better.
 I write poetry again and look forward to my life.
 I enjoy my diet and never feel hungry.
-I still need knee replacement but I’m ready for that too.
+I still need both knees replaced but I’m ready for that too.

 Now I want to share this with you!
-I am going to have all kinds of bike and health related articles, recipes of mine and share my photographs I take while biking the trail.
+I am going to have all kinds of bike and health-related articles, recipes of mine and share my photographs I take while biking the trail.
 I hope to hear your stories and maybe together we can make things happen for you too.
 I did it alone but you don’t have to.

 Without effort, there is no reward!